DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 **View Script**: [ParameterItem.js](CS/AspNetCoreCustomItem/wwwroot/js/ParameterItem.js)

-A custom **Parameter** item renders [dashboard parameter dialog](https://docs.devexpress.com/Dashboard/117571) content inside the dashboard layout and allows you to edit and submit parameter values.
+A custom **Parameter** item renders [dashboard parameter dialog](https://docs.devexpress.com/Dashboard/117571) content inside the dashboard layout, and allows you to edit and submit parameter values.
 This item supports the following settings that you can configure in the Web Dashboard UI:

 ![parameter-item](images/parameter-item.png)